-First Doctor Strange 2 trailer teases its multiverse of madness
+First Doctor Strange 2 trailer teases its Multiverse of Madness

 The first Doctor Strange 2 teaser reveals that Strange, as expected, seeks the aid of Wanda Maximoff (Elizabeth Olsen) after multiple Marvel universes begin to collide.
 It appears that this is an offshoot of the spell that Doctor Strange casts during No Way Home's climax, which was supposed to stop characters from other Marvel universes from bleeding over into the MCU.

 Strange's spell, though, doesn't appear to have worked that well.
-It's that or, as the film's synopsis states, he unleashes an unspeakable evil after an old foe returns and tampers with his experiments on the Time Stone.
-Judging by the trailer, that appears to Chiwetel Ejiofor's Baron Mordo.
+It's either that or, as the film's synopsis suggests, he unleashes an unspeakable evil after an old foe returns and tampers with his experiments on the Time Stone.
+Judging by the trailer, that foe appears to be Chiwetel Ejiofor's Baron Mordo.

 But their reunion should be the least of Strange's worries.
 The trailer also sees him taking Xochitl Gomez's America Chavez – a time-traveling superhero – under his wing, battling a tentacled monster in New York (some fans think it's Shuma Gorath, while others claim it's Gargantos, whose appearance was teased in a leaked jigsaw puzzle) and traveling to numerous realms of the multiverse.